andrewjdmartin/next-level-cache/readme.txt

 CAUTION: This is a BETA plugin on which I am actively working.
 If you use this plugin I would be interesting in hearing feedback on the following issues:

+* This cache will most likely perform best on sites that are used as a CMS (ie a finite number of pages that are not being contactly updated throughout the day)
-* Sites that have regular traffic to a large number of pages may not experience performance improvement (I don't have an exact number but perhaps a few hundred pages).
+* Sites that have a large number of pages which all receive a reasonable amount of views may not experience performance improvement (I don't have an exact number but perhaps a few hundred pages).
-* Multi-site installations share the cache which means it can grow larger and cache resets and prunning for one site on the network will affect all others.
-This is because the DB Drop-in initializes and begins caching before the multi-site configuration is loaded.
+* Multi-site installations share the cache which means it can grow larger.
+Cache resets and prunning for one site on the network will affect all others.
+This is because the DB Drop-in initializes and begins caching prior to the loading of the multi-site configuration.
+As long as the sites meet the above criteria of being CMS-types sites then it shouldn't be a big deal.
 * The cache does not ever expire on it's own, but resets automatically when posts or settings are updated.
 This could cause performance issues on sites that are constantly being updated.
 * There are no configuration options for the plugin.